Habubees/Poesias/README.md

 “No fundo, a poesia é isto: a eternização do momento.”
 Mário Quintana

-Site that talks about the Brazilian Literature
+Site about the Brazilian Literature

-Since the Trovadorismo still the Modernismo
+Since Trovadorismo untill Modernismo